}

 “This was a wonderful course.
 I am left wanting to learn more and do more and I will be talking about what I’ve learnt both within and outside my organisation.
 I completed this course at a particularly busy time in my work schedule and at the outset was worried that I may need to abandon ship with competing priorities – no chance.
 I enjoyed this and was always looking forward to the time I carved out to complete this.
 Thank you.”

-The scheduled calls for the 2026 Facilitated Rounds of the course are as follows
+The scheduled calls for this facilitated course are as follows:

 Course Benefits